From Explainable to Interpretable Deep Learning for Natural Language Processing in Healthcare: How Far from Reality?: Conclusions

-In conclusion, IAI is increasingly used against XAI, with attention mechanisms being the most dominant emerging technique to perform interpretations.
-Moreover, to efficiently adopt DL in healthcare NLP, it is important to develop ``global'' XIAI techniques which can potentially inform about the entire modeling process.
-Based on our analysis, additional important opportunities have been raised, such as to combine and interpret multi-modal information (text, images, genetic, clinical history) for personalized medicine approaches, through leveraging attention mechanisms.
-Another important XIAI opportunity is the combination of DL with causal modeling, which can further enhance inherent interpretability.
-The benefits of model-, input- and output-based XIAI are demonstrated, but conclude that all these methods necessitate in-house technical knowledge to infer XIAI.
-The main challenges are the lack of best XIAI practices based on the data and problem, as well as the unmet need for systematic evaluation and high-quality benchmarks.
-Further, our discussion encourages the integration of XIAI in the continued development of LLMs and domain-specific smaller language models.
+There is a growing trend of using IAI techniques alongside XAI, with attention mechanisms emerging as the most dominant approach for interpretation.
+Our analysis reveals a major opportunity: leveraging attention mechanisms to combine and interpret multi-modal data (text, images, genetics, etc.), potentially leading to advances in XIAI approaches for personalized medicine solutions \cite{papanastasiou2023attention}.
+Another promising XIAI opportunity lies in combining DL with causality, which can further enhance inherent interpretability.
+While the benefits of model-, input-, and output-based XIAI have been demonstrated, our findings suggest that the drawbacks of all these methods is that they require in-house technical expertise to infer XIAI.
+The key challenges include the lack of established best practices for XIAI selection based on data and problem type, as well as the unmet need for systematic evaluation metrics and high-quality benchmarks.
+Moreover, to effectively adopt DL in healthcare NLP, moving from ``local'' to ``global'' XIAI techniques that can inform the entire modelling process is crucial.
+Finally, our discussion encourages the integration of XIAI into the ongoing development of LLMs and domain-specific smaller language models.

-Despite the challenges raised, the XIAI techniques detailed in this review can inspire further work and benchmark studies towards enhancing further inherent interpretability and engaging complex NLP algorithms in healthcare settings.
+Our results indicate that XIAI adoption in healthcare is not possible without dedicated in-house technical expertise.
+Bringing ``humans into the DL loop'' (domain experts, end-users, policymakers and patients) may be an effective solution to collectively design, develop and evaluate ready-to-use XIAI methods across different NLP and medical tasks.
+Despite the challenges identified, the XIAI techniques detailed in this review offer a valuable foundation for further research and benchmark studies.
+This will ultimately lead to enhanced inherent interpretability and facilitate the use of complex NLP algorithms in healthcare settings.